kylehh/kylehh.github.io/_posts/2024/24-10-21-Concurrency.md

 ---
-title: Kolmogorov-Arnold Network
+title: Concurrency Execution
 mathjax: true
 toc: true
 categories:
-  - Study
+  - Code
 tags:
-  - LLM
+  - Python
 ---

 It's all over the internet about how [KAN](https://arxiv.org/pdf/2404.19756) will revolutionize ML by replacing MLP.
 Here are my frist read about KAN